Quebonafide: Activities outside music

 On 12 September 2016, he acted as a sports commentator on the Canal+ Sport channel.
 In August 2018, he joined the KTS Weszło Warsaw football club.
 He appeared in an ad promoting a new clothing campaign of Nike (2017).
 In spring 2019, together with Kuba Stemplowski, he published a book entitled 'Egzotyka.
 Wywiad-rzeka', describing the rapper's journey through the 70 countries he visited while working on his album Egzotyka.

 On 1 April 2020, Quebonafide was a guest of Kuba Wojewódzki in his show '250m² of Kuba Wojewódzki'.
 In an interview, Kuba talked about his career break, his life in quarantine and about the album Romantic Psycho.
 On 3 April 2020, he was a guest of Tomasz Smokowski on the YouTube 'Sports Channel, where he answered questions from the host and from the audience – mainly about his musical activity and passion for sports.

 He appeared in the show 'Creeps' of Ciechanowska Telewizja Kablowa (CTK), where he earned 1 million PLN from the Allegro platform.
 All the income from the campaign and the income from the sale of his clothing collection at allegro.pl was allocated for the purchase of instruments for children from a brass band in Ciechanów, as well as for supporting an animal shelter in Pawłowo, for the purchase of equipment for non-invasive breathing support in newborns at the Specialist Hospital in Ciechanów, for renovation and furnishing of the Society of Children's Friends in Ciechanów, and for supporting the foundation 'Giving strength to children'.

 In the first half of 2022 he signed his Instagram, Snapchat and TikTok profiles with a pseudonym 'vetulani'.

 Private life

 He was in an eleven-year relationship with Roksana, with whom he later got engaged.
 He dedicated several songs to her, including 'Love', 'Candy' or 'Bogini', the latter accompanied by a video of the artist together with his partner in an erotic setting.
 Used to be in a relationship with polish singer Natalia Szroeder, who has made guest appearances in such Quebonafide songs as 'JESIEŃ' or 'TĘSKNIEZASTARYMKANYE'.
-Currently in a relationship with polish actress Martyna Byczkowska.